 It takes a programmer several years to reach such a level.
 So, be patient and keep learning.

-If you’re thinking of becoming a database developer, start researching the duties and responsibilities that come with them.
+If you’re thinking of becoming a SQL developer, start researching the duties and responsibilities that come with them.

 This position requires professionals to create, design, and maintain a database system.
 Specific tasks include: